ceejbot/no-more-unicorns/slides.md

 ---

-# Step one: say it clearly.
+# Step one: say it clearly

 > We are not a typical early stage startup.
 We believe that working sensible hours and taking care of ourselves and our loved ones is the best way to ensure long-term productivity.
 We care deeply about making tech a more inclusive and diverse place.